Annual report and accounts

 In January 2021 we introduced a new salary structure.
 Our new policy means we no longer negotiate salaries, so pay is equal and transparent across our organisation.

-We can report that in 2021 Girlguiding had a very small gender pay gap at the mean of 4.8% in favour of men employees (£1.02 hourly pay difference).
+We can report that in 2022 Girlguiding had a relatively small gender pay gap at the mean of 8.6% in favour of men employees (£1.83 hourly pay difference).
 We work out the mean for each gender by adding all women/men employees’ pay, then dividing it by the number of women/men employees we have.
-This figure is significantly below the average gender pay gap in the UK of 15.4% for the same period, as reported by the Office for National Statistics.
+This figure is below the average gender pay gap in the UK of 14.9% for the same period, as reported by the Office for National Statistics.

-While ethnicity pay gap reporting is not yet a legal requirement for UK employers, we consider it a key part of our commitment to diversity and inclusion.
-We published our first ethnicity pay gap report last year, looking at what our pay gap was in 2020.
-We found that, overall, we had a small ethnicity pay gap in favour of ethnic minority employees.
-The average pay for staff from ethnic minorities was 9% higher than it was for white staff.
-We’ll be publishing our 2021 ethnicity pay gap report shortly.
+While ethnicity pay gap reporting is not a legal requirement for UK employers, we consider it a key part of our commitment to diversity and inclusion.
+We published our first ethnicity pay gap report in 2020, and you can see below our third ethnicity pay gap report for 2022.